Incentive-Aware Synthetic Control: Accurate Counterfactual Estimation via Incentivized Exploration: The necessity of overlap

 Suppose that the principal would like to estimate counterfactuals for some unit under intervention $d$.
-We begin by showing that the~\ref{ass:overlap} must be satisfied for this unit under intervention $d$ in order for any algorithm to obtain consistent counterfactual estimates under the setting described in~\Cref{sec:background}. \begin{theorem} Fix a time horizon $T$, pre-intervention time period $T_0$, and number of donor units $n^{(0)}$.
-For any algorithm used to estimate the average post-intervention outcome under control for a test unit, there exists a problem instance such that the produced estimate has constant error whenever the~\ref{ass:overlap} is not satisfied for the test unit under control, even as $T$, $T_0$, $n^{(0)} \rightarrow \infty$. \end{theorem} The proof of~\Cref{thm:impossible} proceeds by constructing a data-generating process under which the~\ref{ass:overlap} is not satisfied, before showing that no algorithm can consistently estimate $\E[\Bar{y}_{n^{(0)}+1,post}^{(0)}]$ in this setting.
-The data-generating process we construct is simplistic for illustrative purposes---one can show that the~\ref{ass:overlap} is required in more complicated settings as well.\looseness-1 \begin{proof} Consider the setting in which all type $0$ units have latent factor $\mathbf{v}_0 = [0 \; 1]^\top$ and all type $1$ units have latent factor $\mathbf{v}_1 = [1 \; 0]^\top$.
+We begin by showing that the~\ref{ass:overlap} must be satisfied for this unit under intervention $d$ in order for any algorithm to obtain consistent counterfactual estimates under the setting described in~\Cref{sec:background}. \begin{restatable}{theorem}{impossible} Fix a time horizon $T$, pre-intervention time period $T_0$, and number of donor units $n^{(0)}$.
+For any algorithm used to estimate the average post-intervention outcome under control for a test unit, there exists a problem instance such that the produced estimate has constant error whenever the~\ref{ass:overlap} is not satisfied for the test unit under control, even as $T$, $T_0$, $n^{(0)} \rightarrow \infty$. \end{restatable} The proof of~\Cref{thm:impossible} proceeds by constructing a family of problem instances under which the~\ref{ass:overlap} is not satisfied, before showing that no algorithm can consistently estimate $\E[\Bar{y}_{n^{(0)}+1,post}^{(0)}]$ on all instances in the family. \begin{proof} Consider the setting in which all type $0$ units have latent factor $\mathbf{v}_0 = [0 \; 1]^\top$ and all type $1$ units have latent factor $\mathbf{v}_1 = [1 \; 0]^\top$.
 Suppose that $\vu_t^{(0)} = [1 \; 0]^\top$ if $t \mod 2 = 0$ and $\vu_t^{(0)} = [0 \; 1]^\top$ if $t \mod 2 = 1$ if $t \leq T_0$.
 For all $t > T_0$, let $\vu_t^{(0)} = [H \; 1]^\top$ for some $H$ in range $[-c, c]$, where $c > 0$.
 Furthermore, suppose that there is no noise in the unit outcomes.
 Under this setting, the (expected) outcomes for type $0$ units under control are

 and the outcomes for type $1$ units under control are

 Suppose that $H \sim \unif[-c,c]$ and consider a principal who wants to estimate $\E [\Bar{y}_{1,post}^{(0)}]$ using just the set of outcomes $\E [\vy_{0,pre}]$, $\E [\vy_{0,post}^{(0)}]$, and $\E [\vy_{1,pre}]$.
 Since these outcomes do not contain any information about $H$, any estimator $\widehat{\E} [\Bar{y}_{1, post}^{(0)}]$ cannot be a function of $H$ and thus will be at least a constant distance away from the true average post-intervention outcome $\E [\Bar{y}_{1,post}^{(0)}]$ in expectation over $H$.
 That is,